7 Tips to Help Your Baby Sleep in Any Hotel Room

 - Final Thoughts on Helping Baby Sleep in a Hotel Room

 Hotel stays used to be all about lazy mornings in comfy beds, room service, and trips to the in-house spa…or they were in-and-out pit stops to catch some ZZZs before heading to the next adventure!
 But as a parent, the idea of staying in a hotel hits a little different.
 In fact, it may even strike fear in your heart.
 Where will my baby sleep?
-Do I have to go to bed at 7:30pm, too?
+Do I have to go to bed before sundown, too?
 Will any of us rest?
 First, take a deep breath!

 There are a few reasons why babies and toddlers have trouble snoozing in hotel rooms, including the simple fact that they’re in a different environment than they’re used to.
 Little ones love routines and familiarity, so being in a new home-away-from home can throw even the best sleepers for a loop.
 The crib, the temperature, the smells, the annoying light from under the door are all different!
 Plus, hotel stays often go hand-in-hand with long travel, which can leave babies and toddlers jetlagged and/or overtired.
 (Being overtired triggers babies’ fight-or-flight response, which unleashes the hormone cortisol that keeps babies alert.)
 Finally, for kiddos who’ve already graduated to sleeping in their own room, snoozing close to Mom or Dad again can stir up all kinds of sleep-sapping distractions.

 While staying in a hotel room with Baby does require some forethought and planning, the whole family can enjoy sound sleep in a hotel by following these tips!

 Prioritize sleep when you pick your hotel room.